section-engineering-education/engineering-education/articles/golang-advanced-programming-concepts/index.md

 In this article, we are going to go over advanced programming concepts such as functions, structures, and arrays.

 ### Prerequisites
-1. Have Golang installed on your system (The first article covers this in detail).
+1. Have Go installed on your system (The first article covers this in detail).

 2. Basic understanding of the Go workspace.